 Even if you don’t want to be a game programmer, there are lessons to learn from Han’s story.
 He said, “you have to work hard to achieve what you want”.
 So, if you want to get better at English, you have to try really hard.
 If you want to be a singer, you have to try really hard.
 If you want to be a football player, what do you have to do?
 Try really hard.

 To become better at English, he said you should have English speaking friends.
 Where can you make English speaking friends in this part of Vietnam?
 Actually that’s really difficult.
 You should go online to make English speaking friends.
 You can chat online with people from all over the world who speak English.
 This will improve your English speaking skills and your self-confidence.
 You can make friends your age and talk about all kinds of things with them.
 Such as, football, computer games or pop stars.
 How do you do this?
-You can go to my website, seanlaurence.com.
-At the top, go to Featured.
-Then go to “Talk to yourself in the shower and other ways to get better at speaking in English”.
+Read this: “Talk to yourself in the shower and other ways to get better at speaking in English”.
 I have some recommendations of where to find a language partner there.

 Thank you for reading this and in Han’s words, “work hard to achieve what you want”.